George Conway Points Out There’s ‘Something Pretty Damning’ In Mueller Report

 — The Hill (@thehill) March 27, 2019

-Special counsel Robert Mueller’s report was released last week, and in it, the report says that there is no evidence of collusion among Trump or his associates.
+Special counsel Robert Mueller’s report was released last week.
+The report says that there is no evidence of collusion between Trump — or his associates — and Russia.
 The report pointed out that it could not exonerate the president fully from charges of obstruction of justice.
 While the Trump administration has cheered the report as a “complete” exoneration of the president, many critics point out that lack of sufficient evidence to charge him does not mean obstruction didn’t take place.

-Conway went on to say that Americans should be able to demand more of their leader than to “merely” not be provably guilty in a crime and that they should be able to expect that leader to behave in accordance with the “high duties of his office.”
+Conway went on to say that Americans should be able to demand more of their leader than to “merely” not be provably guilty of a crime, and that they should be able to expect that leader to behave in accordance with the “high duties of his office.”

-He also said that the fact that Trump was being investigated at all is a problem and that people shouldn’t lose sight of the fact that the president has repeatedly lied to Americans to serve his own best interest.
-He called Trump’s mind “twisted” and said that the president committed obstruction in plain view of the public.
+He also said that the fact that Trump was being investigated at all is a problem, and that people shouldn’t lose sight of the fact that the president has repeatedly lied to Americans to serve his own best interest.
+He called Trump’s mind “twisted,” and said that the president committed obstruction in plain view of the public.